Late Breaking Abstract Extension Policy

 - A summary of the study protocol must be submitted in the abstract.
 This protocol summary must include sufficient detail to allow the Research Review Committee to assess the quality and likely importance of the study results.

-- Address the letter to the TOS Research Committee.
+- Address the letter to TOS’s Science Development Committee.

 - Letter must include the names of all study sponsors.